MrJCate/JustenCates_Portfolio/README.md

   - Data was taken from USDA (U.S Department of Agriculture).

 # [Project 2: ](https://github.com/MrJCate/....)

+This is a project I did to analysis COVID19
   - Data was taken from FDA (Food and Drug Administration).